MultiCraft/repixture/mods/rp_mobs/API.md

 ### Breeding

 Breeding will make mobs mate and create offspring.
-To enable, add `rp_mobs.handle_breeding` in `on_step`.
+To enable, call `rp_mobs.handle_breeding` in `on_step`.

 In particular, to breed, two adult mobs of the same type need to be “horny” and close